kiran-foundation/website/src/content/work/default-content.md

   Familiarity with academic and publication formatting guidelines is a plus Ability to work collaboratively in a team environment Demonstrated commitment to promoting diversity, equity, and inclusion
-impact: "Lead a chapter that connects members, drives collaboration, and amplifies the Foundation's mission locally."
 benefits: |
   Leadership development and networking opportunities.
   Direct impact on your community’s growth.
   Recognition in Foundation publications.
   Reference letter upon successful completion.
-url: "disability-research-and-publication"
 ---